Your Song (Rita Ora song): Critical reception

 Following its release, "Your Song" earned critical acclaim from music critics.
 Describing it as "joyous", Will Butler from NME complimented both the song's music and lyrics.
 Douglas Greenwood for the corresponding magazine acknowledged it as "such a modest comeback single that feels so refreshing in an age of proudly confrontational, 'fuck you' pop penned for women".
 Jason Lipshutz of Billboard commented that Ora exuded confidence and viewed the song to be "light, great" and "well-designed".
-Ludovic Hunter-Tilney from Financial Times labelled it a "charming, fleet-footed romantic pop".
+Ludovic Hunter-Tilney from the Financial Times labelled it a "charming, fleet-footed romantic pop".
 Haydon Benfield for Renowned for Sound highlighted Ora's vocals and collaborative effort with Mac and Sheeran, who according to him "craft[ed] for her a light and spacious track to showcase her lightly smoked, soulful vocals".
-Alexandra Pollard of the Independent characterised the song as a "less is more" ethos and responded to it "a minimalist flirtation between drum pad and vocals".
-Julian Baldsing from the Line of Best Fit observed that it "again captures what's now become Rita's new calling card of emotionally apprehensive pop blasts".
+Alexandra Pollard of The Independent characterised the song as a "less is more" ethos and responded to it "a minimalist flirtation between drum pad and vocals".
+Julian Baldsing from The Line of Best Fit observed that it "again captures what's now become Rita's new calling card of emotionally apprehensive pop blasts".

 Raul Guillen for Jenesaispop designated the song as Ora's own "Shape of You" (2017) and acknowledged the song's potential to become a hit.
-Lewis Corner of Gay Times detected the song to "tappe into [the] streaming's insatiable appetite for a pop earworm", which is "embellished with glowing electronics [and] the sheer elation of being love into a chewy melody".
-In a mixed review, Jon Pareles from the New York Times perceived the song to blend Ora's "chesty presence" with the "clinical precision of synth-pop" and further wrote that it "is manufactured passion, assessing its own effects".
-Robert Loss for PopMatters compared the song's riff to a generic cell phone ringtone, saying, "It doesn't get more synthesized with 'lived experience' than that".
+Lewis Corner of Gay Times detected the song "tapped into [the] streaming's insatiable appetite for a pop earworm", which is "embellished with glowing electronics [and] the sheer elation of being love into a chewy melody".
+In a mixed review, Jon Pareles from The New York Times perceived the song to blend Ora's "chesty presence" with the "clinical precision of synth-pop" and further wrote that it "is manufactured passion, assessing its own effects".
+Robert Loss for PopMatters compared the song's riff to a generic cell phone ringtone, saying, "It doesn't get more synthesized with 'lived experience' than that."
 In reviewing Phoenix, Malvika Padin from Clash regarded the song and the album's other singles, such as "Lonely Together" (2017) and "For You" (2018), to "leave you reaching for the replay button despite having heard them before".
 Neil Z. Yeung from AllMusic identified the song as well as "For You" and "Let You Love Me" (2018) as the "purest pop moments" on the album.